elixir-europe/BioHackathon/data/Improve Orphanet disease description knowledge by Phenotypic automated recognition using Monarch PhenoScrapper/README.md

 ## Expected outcomes
 ---

+Orphanet provides for around 3000 described diseases more than 60000 diseases/HPO annotations curated by experts.
+The aim of this proposal, by using several toolkits, will help us to try to:
-Orphanet provides more than 60000 diseases/HPO annotations for around 3000 described diseases.
-The annotations are curated by experts.
-We will try to 1) speed-up the process by using  phenotypic scrapper on Orphanet textual information / or pubmed publication
+1) speed-up the process of annotation with Orphanet textual information / or pubmed publication as input.
 2) improve the curation process by comparaison between the automated recognition and the annotations already provided by Orphanet.

 ## Expected audience
 ---

+programmers, ontologists- Python, Web APIXML - XML, JSON, RDF files formats.
-programmers, ontologists : Python, RDF, sparql, XML, java **Expected hacking days**: 4 days
+**Expected hacking days**: 4 days

 ## Related works and references